dryajov/opium/README.md

 #### Types of Dependencies

-`Opium` is built around the assumption of there common types of dependencies.
+`Opium` is built around the assumption of three common types of dependencies.
 These dependency types are - `type`,  `factory` and `instance`.
 There are three corresponding methods for registering each dependency type - `registerType`, `registerFactory` and `registerInstance`.

 In addition to dependency types, `opium` also assumes two types of dependency lifecycle -  `SINGLETON` and `PROTOTYPE`. `SINGLETON` dependencies are instantiated and injected only once, `PROTOTYPE` dependencies are instantiated and injected on each `inject()` method invocation on the dependency.